 Belarus (2012).
 Ad Hoc Working Group on Further Commitments for Annex I Parties under the Kyoto Protocol (AWG-KP) Presentation, Bonn, May 2012

-Belarus (2012).
+Government of Belarus (2012b).
 Information by Parties included in Annex I listed in annex 1 to decision 1/CMP.7 on their quantified emission limitation or reduction objectives for the second commitment period under the Kyoto Protocol

 Ministry of Natural Resources and Environmental Protection of the Republic of Belarus (2009).
 Fifth National Communication of the Republic of Belarus Under the United Nations Framework Convention on Climate Change.